Diversity & Inclusion

 Workforce diversity, cultural inclusiveness, and employment equity are deeply rooted in Penn State's historic mission.
 Just as we are committed to being a diverse educational environment, we are also committed to being a diverse working community.
 As a community, we endeavor to be a kaleidoscope of cultural backgrounds, life experiences, individual perspectives, and numerous other characteristics that add variety and vitality to the workplace.

-Diversity at our University is a plan of action-a formal strategic initiative called A Framework to Foster Diversity.
+Our Commitment to Impact, the University’s strategic plan, highlights the importance of diversity, equity, and inclusion in all aspects of University life.
 The plan keeps us on course for recruitment from underrepresented groups, as well as for retention of diverse employees through targeted mentoring, leadership development, diversity-related courses, performance recognition, and other initiatives.

-Penn State Statement on Diversity, Equity, and Inclusive Excellence:
+Penn State Statement on Diversity, Equity, and Inclusion

 The Pennsylvania State University is committed to and accountable for advancing diversity, equity, and inclusion in all of its forms.
-We embrace individual uniqueness, foster a culture of inclusive excellence that supports both broad and specific diversity initiatives, leverage the educational and institutional benefits of diversity, and engage all individuals to help them thrive.
-We value inclusive excellence as a core strength and an essential element of our public service mission.
+We embrace individual uniqueness, foster a culture of inclusion that supports both broad and specific diversity initiatives, leverage the educational and institutional benefits of diversity, and engage all individuals to help them thrive.
+We value inclusion as a core strength and an essential element of our public service mission.

 At Penn State: